DidoWP/DSA-Course/README.md

 # DSA-Course

-Here are all my homework from Data Structures and Algorithms course in the first half of second year in my bachelor degree at University of Sofia
+Here are all my homework from Data Structures and Algorithms course in the first half of second year of my bachelor degree at the University of Sofia